Office Hour: Monday 3:30 - 4:30pm

 - The DisPerse package is available here .
 The software only takes 2D or 3D volumetric data, or Delaunay triangulations.

-- Some of the students final presentation slides can be found here (not a complete list).
+- Some of the past students final presentation slides from previous years can be found here (not a complete list).

 - Suggested Readings / Related Resources:

-The final report of your project/survey is due on May 1st.
+The final report of your project/survey is due on the same day.